enemonsieur/offis_repo/PROJECTS/VIsual NP/Seminar -  Retinal Prothesis Why is it so hard to build them.md

 - Optogenetics: Add viral vectors, encode Opsins in tissues like Retina.
 Apply light with an LED matrice and stimulate the retina
 Problem: Ethics
 - Magentic Stimulation: Using it to stimulate neurons at a specific region.
-Non invasive, some [studies](([Bonmassar et al., 2012](https://www.frontiersin.org/articles/10.3389/fnins.2020.00036/full#B14)) Show its possible in vivo
+Non invasive, some [studies](([Bonmassar et al., 2012](https://www.frontiersin.org/articles/10.3389/fnins.2020.00036/full#B14)) Show its possible in vitro
+Problem: Advance in material science -> Biocompatible polymers (induction), Coils usualy not power efficient,

 ## But how did we figured out, stimulating the RGCs will result into vision (Later)